a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 		}

 ### Deciding Next Task to Run ###
+1. It depends on the state of next task
+	1. IDLE task - always in RUN state
+	2. We have to check state of next task
+		1. If blocked, move forward
+		2. If idle task, move forward
+		3. If run state, schedule it
+	3. If all tasks are blocked
+		1. Run idle task
+2. PendSV Handler
+	1. Using pendSV handler to carry out context switch operation instead of systick handler

+			Systick handler
+				Update globak tick count
+				Unblock task
+				Pend PendSV
+				exit --------------------> PendSV handler
+												    Carry out context switch
+												    exit

+		1. Systick handler - normal C function
+			1. Unblock task - if tick countdown is over, changes blocking state to running state
+		2. PendSV handler - naked function

 ### Implementing PendSV Handler for Context Switch ###
 ### Update Next Task and Testing ###